Skip to content

 At many facilities, no formal forum exists for sharing ideas and formulating processes.
 A JOC provides a structured model for teamwork that fosters collaborative EM-HM communication and multi-disciplinary perspectives on challenges faced by clinicians and patients alike.

-At least three benefits accrue from the formation of a JOC:
+Benefits from the formation of a JOC include:

-Accountability Increases.
 The JOC opens communication lines, standardizes processes and procedures, and increases accountability.
-This results in improved metrics, such as EM LWOT, Door-to-Provider, and LOS for Admissions, as well as HM LOS and Sepsis compliance — not to mention the fact it improves VPB bonuses and reduces readmission penalties.
+This results in improved metrics, such as left without treatment rates, door-to-provider times, and emergency department length of stay for admissions, as well as hospital medicine length of stay and sepsis compliance.
+Additionally, it can also deliver improvements in value-based care outcomes and reduce readmissions penalties.

-Care Becomes Standardized.
-JOC meetings can help establish standardization of care and more personalized care for patients and reduce variations of care — critical factors that contribute to high-value service delivery, cost reduction, and patient experience satisfaction.
+Joint operations committee meetings can help establish more consistent and personalized care for patients, while reducing variations of care — critical factors that contribute to high-value service delivery, cost reduction, and patient experience satisfaction.

 The typical protocol is to hold JOC meetings monthly.
 This meeting should be in addition to regular communication and a monthly meeting specifically between EM and HM medical directors, and quarterly meetings including the joint EM-HM clinical teams.